RajanSandha/auto_blog/_posts/2025-05-29-stealthy-backdoor-attack-targets-thousands-of-asus.md

 ## Asus Routers Under Attack: A Deep Dive

-Researchers at GreyNoise [link text](https://www.greynoise.io/) have uncovered a stealthy backdoor campaign targeting Asus routers.
+[Researchers at GreyNoise](https://www.greynoise.io/) have uncovered a stealthy backdoor campaign targeting Asus routers.
 This attack isn't just a fleeting vulnerability; it's designed for long-term, persistent access, making it particularly dangerous.

 ### The Attack Vector: Exploiting Vulnerabilities